 However, of these four public fast days, as mentioned previously, only Asarah B'Teves is actually observed on a Friday.
-Proof to Asarah B'Teves' exceptionality can perhaps be gleaned from the words of Yechezkel HaNavi referring to Asarah B'Teves, that the siege of Yerushalayim leading up to the destruction of the first Beis HaMikdash transpired "B'Etzem HaYom HaZeh - in the middle of this day," implying that the fast must always be observed on that exact day, no matter the conflicting occurrence.
-This would help explain why it is fully observed on Friday, with no dispensation given.
-[5]
+Proof to Asarah B'Teves' exceptionality can perhaps be gleaned from the words of Yechezkel HaNavi referring to Asarah B'Teves, that the siege of Yerushalayim leading up to the destruction of the first Beis HaMikdash transpired "B'Etzem HaYom HaZeh - in the middle of this day,"[4] implying that the fast must always be observed on that exact day, no matter the conflicting occurrence.
+This would help explain why it is fully observed on Friday, with no dispensation given.[5]

-Yet, this uniqueness is fairly interesting, as there is a whole debate in the Gemara about how to conduct fasts on a Friday, when we must also take kavod Shabbos into account, implying that it is a common occurrence.
+Yet, this uniqueness is fairly interesting, as there is a whole debate in the Gemara about how to conduct fasts on a Friday, when we must also take kavod Shabbos into account,[6] implying that it is a common occurrence.
 However, according to our calendar, a communal Friday fast is only applicable with Asarah B'Teves, and it actually does occur quasi-frequently.
-The last few times Asarah B'Teves fell out on a Friday were in 1996, 2001, 2010, and 2013; the latter of which, quite appropriately, coincided with a "Yerushalmi Blizzard."
+The last few times Asarah B'Teves fell out on a Friday were in 1996, 2001, 2010, 2013 (the latter of which, quite appropriately, coincided with a "Yerushalmi Blizzard"[7]), and 2020.

-Asarah B'Teves is next expected to occur on a Friday in 2023 (5784), 2025 (5785), 2034 (5795), and 2037 (5798).
-In another interesting calendarical twist, but not the Jewish calendar, due to the differences between the Jewish lunar-based year and the Gregorian solar-based year, this fast, curiously (and perhaps appropriately) falling out on December 25th, is actually the second Asarah B'Teves fast to occur in 2020.
-The first was back on January 7th (anyone remember that B.C. - Before Covid-19?).
+Asarah B'Teves is actually next expected to occur on a Friday next year - in 2025 (5785; meaning a rare back-to-back ocurrence),[8] followed by a nine-year gap, occurring again in 2034 (5795), and then 2037 (5798).
+In another interesting calendarical twist, but not the Jewish calendar, due to the differences between the Jewish lunar-based year and the Gregorian solar-based year, this fast, curiously (and perhaps quite appropriately) fell out on December 25th[9] the last time it was observed on a Friday, several years ago, back in 5781/2020.